Jagiellonian dynasty: Sigismund II Augustus

+During their stay in Cracow, Sigismund II and Barbara often resided in royal hunting residency in Niepołomice Castle; the King had continued renovation of complex that was started by his parents.

 Sigismund II possessed to a high degree the tenacity and patience that seem to have characterized all the Jagiellons, and he added to these qualities a dexterity and diplomatic finesse.
 No other Polish king seems to have so thoroughly understood the nature of the Polish sejm.
 Both the Austrian ambassadors and the papal legates testify to the care with which he controlled his nation.
 Everything went as he wished, they said, because he seemed to know everything in advance.
 He managed to get more money out of the sejm than his father ever could, and at one of his sejms he won the hearts of the assembly by unexpectedly appearing before them in the simple grey coat of a Masovian lord.
 Like his father, a pro-Austrian by conviction, he contrived even in this respect to carry with him the nation, often distrustful of the Germans.
 He avoided serious complications with the powerful Turks.

 Sigismund II mediated for twenty years between the Catholic Church and the Protestants.
-Unsuccessful and debilitating beginning of the Livonian War for the Grand Duchy of Lithuania and Lithuanian nobility's desire for equal rights with the Polish nobility resulted in childless Sigismund II's possibly the most striking memorial – the Union of Lublin, which united Poland and Lithuania with equal rights into the Polish-Lithuanian Commonwealth – the "Republic of the Two Nations" (Rzeczpospolita Obojga Narodów, Abiejų Tautų Respublika).
+Unsuccessful and debilitating beginning of the Livonian War for the Grand Duchy of Lithuania and Lithuanian nobility's desire for equal rights with the Polish nobility resulted in childless Sigismund II's possibly the most striking memorial—the Union of Lublin, which united Poland and Lithuania with equal rights into the Polish-Lithuanian Commonwealth—the "Republic of the Two Nations" (Rzeczpospolita Obojga Narodów, Abiejų Tautų Respublika).
 Also, German-speaking Royal Prussia and Prussian cities were included.
 This achievement might well have been impossible without Sigismund II.

+Sigismund II had no living children with any of his three wives, thus ending the male line of Jagiellonian dynasty, however descandants of the female line remained in control over Poland and Lithuania as elective monarchs until 1668.